Israel Acknowledges Having Bombed A Suspected Syrian Nuclear Reactor In 2007

 Listen to this 'Talk of the Nation' topic

-The Syrian government has long denied the site was intended to be a nuclear reactor — and Reuters reports that Israeli media chafed under a military mandate to remain silent about the details of the operation.
+The Syrian government has long denied the site was intended to be a nuclear reactor, and Reuters reports that Israeli media chafed under a military mandate to remain silent about the details of the operation.
 Syria did not retaliate militarily, though the attack steeply escalated tensions between the two countries.

 On Wednesday, when they broke their long silence, Israeli officials made clear they intended this announcement to warn another country in particular: Iran.